VoIP Resources VoIP Fundamentals Cybersecurity

 The Future of Cybersecurity: 6 Ways to Protect Yourself and Your Business

-The top attacks expected in the near future have the same top players as 2019: phishing, ransomware, DDoS, and password-based attack vectors.
+The top attacks expected in the near future: phishing, ransomware, DDoS, and password-based attack vectors.
 Joining the top tier are compromised business emails and IoT- and AI-based attacks.
 We already knew that attacks on businesses are trending up compared to those on individual consumers, so the first additions shouldn’t surprise anyone.
 As for the latter two, both areas continue to rapidly grow with 5G expansion.
 As the IoT grows and AI development expands, so too do correlated cyber threats.
 Escalation is a constant in cybersecurity, and you should approach it accordingly.
 Here are some top ways to maintain and improve cybersecurity in your life:

 1. Multifactor Authentication